fimion/alex-party/posts/2019-03-30-redirecting-alex-party.md

 ---
 title: Redirecting Alex.party
-excerpt: Thoughts on moving to a new system.
 date: 2019-03-30T13:02:31.249Z
 ---
+Thoughts on moving to a new system.

 I am currently moving [alex.party](https://alex.party) over to the netlify name servers.
 Soon this will be the new home of my blog!
 Maybe I can also get some of my other old domains pointing here too.

 Anyway, I wanted to make a system that was more maintainable than the old system.
 The old system was an early attempt at making a blog in vue and I will likely salvage what I can from it.
 This is backed by the [netlifycms](https://netlifycms.org) which is ridiculously handy for building static sites.